PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

 1. Organisation list
 2. Events list screen
 3. User is able to create single and recurring events with primary contacts as well as users with other responsibilities assigned to them
-4. User if ale to register for an event, if necessary
+4. User should be able to register for an event, if necessary
 5. User is able to create projects related to any event
     1. Create tasks for any of the event roles
     2. Set deadlines for completing assigned tasks